Employee wellbeing and resilience competencies of HR professionals are rising to the top of the priority list for employers.

 According to a new report from Accenture, COVID-19 simply accelerated an underlying shift in executive focus, with employee wellbeing replacing operating efficiency.
 It found that companies focused on making employees “Net Better Off” are growing at more than five percent this year, while the GDP dropped by over four percent.
 “In other words,” explains HR and business analyst Josh Bersin, “when you focus on making employees’ lives better, the business gets better as a result.”

-With this development, your long list of HR skills and competencies might have “advocate for employee wellbeing” at the top.
+With this development, your long list of skills and competencies of HR professionals might include “advocate for employee wellbeing” prioritized at the top.

 2. Inspire for Alignment